labviros/is-face-detection/README.md

 To run the application into kubernetes platform, it must be packaged in the right format which is a [docker container](https://www.docker.com/resources/what-container).
 A docker container can be initialized from a docker image, the instructions to build the docker image are at [`etc/docker/Dockerfile`](https://github.com/labvisio/is-face-detector/blob/master/etc/docker/Dockerfile).

-To be available to the kubernetes cluster, the docker image must be stored on [dockerhub](https://hub.docker.com/).
-Here, the repository on dockerhub in linked to this github repository.
-So every time we set a tag here, it triggers the build of the docker image.
-More about  [how to automate the build of the docker image on dockerhub](https://docs.docker.com/docker-hub/builds/).
+To be available to the kubernetes cluster, the docker image must be stored on [dockerhub](https://hub.docker.com/), to build the image locally and push to dockerhub:

-It is not necessary to automate the build of the docker image.
-It is possible to build the image locally and push to dockerhub.
-For example,

 ```bash
 docker build -f etc/docker/Dockerfile -t <user>/is-face-detector:<version> .